A bird's eye view of the sustainability business

 - Energy Transition is the continued effort to replace fossil fuel systems with low-carbon energy alternatives that are integrated with the grid and interactive for consumers and providers alike.

-- Decarbonization combines low-carbon energy production with efficient energy use to realize our challenging and collective goal of reaching net zero.
+- Energy Sustainability Services combines low-carbon energy production with efficient energy use to realize our challenging and collective goal of reaching net zero.

 I’ll be sharing more of my observations on each of these phases over the next few months.
 My hope is that by sharing these trends and connecting the dots, together we can guide our industry in the best direction possible.